Scam-spotters share red flags

 Because the woman was doing most of the talking, the banker respectfully told her she needed to confirm specifics about the account with the gentleman, not her, since she was not listed as a joint owner.
 More red flags continued to pop up throughout the interaction, including the man having an out-of-state driver’s license, hesitancy to answer questions, and demands from the woman to have recurring transfers of large sums from his account into her bank account every week.

-When the banker told her she was unable to fulfill the transfer request, the woman asked her instead to take money out of his IRA brokerage account and deposit it to her personal account.
-With the pressure and acting as if everything was urgent with no reason, the banker knew something was not right and engaged the right partners at the bank to assess the situation and help protect the customer.
+When the banker said she was unable to fulfill the transfer request, the woman asked her instead to take money out of his IRA brokerage account and deposit it to her personal account.
+With the pressure and acting as if everything was urgent with no reason, the banker knew something was not right.
+She engaged her partners at the bank to assess the situation and help protect the customer.

-This scam could also extend to gift cards, cryptocurrency, or money sent through a payment app or wire to pay for something, to receive “sweepstakes money,” or to secure a high return on your “investment.”
+Someone asks you for gift cards, cryptocurrency, or money sent through a payment app or wire to pay for something, to receive “sweepstakes money,” or to secure a high return on your “investment.”
+Look out for unusual or unreasonable advance payment requests.

 A customer came into a Florida branch to make a $10,000 cash withdrawal.
 The branch manager noticed the customer had already withdrawn $9,640 from her checking account and $10,000 from her savings account earlier that day at another branch.
 As the manager asked the customer why she wanted to withdraw that much money in cash, she noticed someone was listening to them on the customer’s cell phone.
 She explained out loud that due to the unusual activity on the account that morning, the customer would have to wait five days to make an additional withdrawal per the account policy.

-As a branch banker met with a customer in his Pennsylvania branch, he sensed a scam in progress.
-The customer wanted to wire $29,000 and was adamant about sending the funds even though the banker explained that the details associated with the wire request sounded fraudulent.
+As a banker was meeting with a customer in his Pennsylvania branch, he sensed a scam in progress.
+The customer was adamant about wiring $29,000 even though the banker explained that the details associated with the wire request sounded fraudulent.
 He alerted his associates, and the branch team decided not to approve the wire.

 Later, the customer shared he had received an email from the bank stating his account was being charged and if this was a mistake to call them, which he did.
 The person he called told him that someone got a hold of his bank account information and that they would help him.
 The customer relayed that the scammers calmly and patiently spent more than three hours on the phone with him.
 They also coached him on what to say at the bank.
-The customer was so thankful to the branch team for protecting his funds.
+The customer was so thankful to the branch team for protecting his funds and pointing out how to spot scam email.

 As the customer was talking, the manager noticed the “fiancé” was persistently calling the customer’s cell phone, asking for the money.
 She reported a fraud in progress and on-site, and the police were called to the branch to help the customer.